The Early Years Foundation Stage (EYFS) Curriculum

 How this is achieved:

-Each Curriculum Team has a pair of Subject Leaders who are responsible for monitoring the way the subject is taught across the schools, for tracking the coverage and skills/knowledge progression for the Crossways’ curriculum and providing subsequent support for teachers with planning and delivery of the subject area.
+Each Curriculum area has a Subject Leader who is responsible for monitoring the way the subject is taught across the schools, for tracking the coverage and skills/knowledge progression for the Crossways’ curriculum and providing subsequent support for teachers with planning and delivery of the subject area.
 They examine long-term and medium-term planning and ensure that appropriate teaching strategies are used, leading individuals and staff meetings where appropriate.
 Regular monitoring ensures subject leaders know how their subject is being taught and the impact on children’s understanding and achievements.
 Monitoring includes lesson visits, pupil conferencing, book looks, reviewing resources and planning.

 Our subject leaders are champions for their subjects, taking responsibility for ensuring their knowledge is up-to-date and disseminated to other staff and that their subject area is well resourced to deliver the subject.